Our name is inspired by the simplest element in the universe:

 Tom is a card-carrying beachcomber, resident salty dog, philosopher and deep thinker.
 He lives on Vashon Island.

 After years as a writer and creative director in Dallas, Chicago and Seattle, what is Mary’s first word of advice to clients?
 Beware the sea of sameness.
 You know, those all-too-common, forgettable “me too” ideas that fail to capture people’s attention.
 Much less their hearts, minds and wallets.
 She is a firm believer in the power of simple emotional connections—be it laughter, empathy, wit or even heartstrings.
 The true test, she says, comes in understanding which emotion will best resonate with a brand.
 And delivering on that connection in an authentic, respectful way.
 She knows it’s not always the easy answer.
-But it is the answer for brands that want to truly stand out.
+But it is the answer for brands that want to truly strand out.

 Like DiGiorno Pizza.
 Under Mary’s creative watch at FCB Chicago, DiGiorno passed the coveted billion-dollar sales mark.
-And the Tabasco® Brand Jalapeño Sauce launch she worked on at DDB Dallas was so successful, the work had to be pulled due to a global jalapeño mash shortage.
+And the Tabasco® Brand Jalapeño Sauce launch she worked on while at DDB was so successful, the work had to be pulled due to a global jalapeño mash shortage.

 Michael has an eye for detail and visual language that pairs well with the sophisticated—with occasional notes of humor or heartstrings, but never even a hint of stuffy.
 He has worked on both coasts, beginning his career in New England, where he was raised and educated.
 After a few years, Michael journeyed across the country to Seattle, where he brought his visual sensibility to global giants like Boeing as well as local gems like Seattle Children’s.